-The currently installed version can be checked by typing java -version on the command line, the output of which should look something like this:
+If a version of Java has been installed by the user, its version number can be checked by typing java -version on the command line, the output of which should look something like this:

-'''

-java version "1.8.0_65"

-Java(TM) SE Runtime Environment (build 1.8.0_65-b17)

-Java HotSpot(TM) 64-Bit Server VM (build 25.65-b01, mixed mode)
+java version "1.8.0\271" Java(TM) SE Runtime Environment (build 1.8.0\271-b09) Java HotSpot(TM) 64-Bit Server VM (build 25.271-b09, mixed mode)

-'''

-The number that follows the underscore refers to which update of the Java version has been installed.
-Updates appear regularly and should always be installed.
+The number that follows the underscore refers to the update of the Java version that has been installed.
 When reporting a problem with the OT, the full version number including the update should be reported.